<?xml version="1.0" encoding="UTF-8"?>

 <p>We are celebrating 20 amazing years of Papa Louie and his iconic customers who have shaped this beloved universe.</p>

-<p>This week, we’re shining the spotlight on Akari, who made her debut in the classic 2010 game <a title="Papa's Burgeria" href="https://www.flipline.com/games/papasburgeria/index.html" target="_blank">Papa&#8217;s Burgeria!</a> To celebrate one of our favorite baristas, we have created two new looks for her: the dazzling Golden Outfit and the nostalgic Spirit of ’06 Outfit!</p>
+<p>This week, we’re shining the spotlight on Cletus, who made his debut in the classic 2010 game <a title="Papa's Burgeria" href="https://www.flipline.com/games/papasburgeria/index.html" target="_blank">Papa&#8217;s Burgeria!</a> To celebrate our favorite farmer, we have created two new looks for him: the dazzling Golden Outfit and the nostalgic Spirit of ’06 Outfit!</p>

-<p><img class="alignnone size-full wp-image-19695" title="" src="https://www.flipline.com/blog/wp-content/uploads/2026/04/oldgold_akari_B.gif" alt="" width="315" height="630" /><img class="alignnone size-full wp-image-19696" title="" src="https://www.flipline.com/blog/wp-content/uploads/2026/04/oldgold_akari_C.gif" alt="" width="315" height="630" /></p>
+<p><img class="alignnone size-full wp-image-19695" title="" src="https://www.flipline.com/blog/wp-content/uploads/2026/06/oldgold_cletus_B75.gif" alt="" width="315" height="630" /><img class="alignnone size-full wp-image-19696" title="" src="https://www.flipline.com/blog/wp-content/uploads/2026/06/oldgold_cletus_C75.gif" alt="" width="315" height="630" /></p>

 ]]></content:encoded>